idleberg/sublime-nsis/README.md

-# NSIS Completions for Sublime Text
+# NSIS Autocomplete and Snippets
+by Jan T. Sott

 [Sublime Text](http://www.sublimetext.com/) completions for Nullsoft Scriptable Install System ([NSIS](http://nsis.sourceforge.net)) supporting commands, macros and plugins that are bundled with NSIS v2.46 (and 3.0a).